 A table or figure should appear shortly after it is first mentioned/referenced in the text, on the same or the following page if possible.
 If a series of tables or figures is first mentioned in the text as a group, the tables/figures should be located on successive pages without interrupting text.
-If a series of tables or figures is so lengthy that it may be distracting to the reader, the entire series can be placed in the order mentioned at the end of the chapter or in the appendix (e.g., "See Figures 1-6 in Appendix A.").
+If a series of tables or figures is so lengthy that it may be distracting to the reader, the entire series can be placed in the order mentioned at the end of the chapter or in an appendix (e.g., "See Figures 1-6 in Appendix A.").
+Tables and figures in appendices may be numbered consecutively with other tables/figures or be indicated by the prefix A for appendix: Table 1A, etc.